 Advanced Computational Physics explores the history and impact of high performace computing on physics research.
 You'll learn how to take a problem in physics and devise, implement and test a computational solution.
 (20 credits)

 Advanced Nuclear Physics considers some advanced topics and how they are tackled in contemprorary research.
 You'll examine the models that underpin nuclear structure, the quantum mechanisms of nuclear decay, and the astrophysical processes by which elements are created.
 (20 credits)

-Advanced Plasma Science and Applications provides a basis for understanding the physics of plasmas, including laboratory plasmas and the application of plasma physics to fusion.
+Advanced Plasma Physics provides a basis for understanding the physics of plasmas, including laboratory plasmas and the application of plasma physics to fusion.
 Later in the module you'll choose to focus your studies on astrophysical plasmas, low temperature plasmas (including biomedical applications), or laser-plasma interactions and high energy density physics.
 (20 credits)

 Biophysics takes an interdisciplinary approach to physical and life sciences - a blossoming area in academia and industry.
 You'll apply your knowledge of physics to complex biological questions, looking at aspects of life from cell structure to bioengineering.
 (20 credits)

 Nanomaterials: From Graphene to Spintronics introduces the fundamental physics important at the nanoscale, such as tunnelling, surface proximity effect, quantum size effect, and Coulomb blockade.
 You'll look at cutting edge nanomaterials and nanosystems, learn about fabrication and characterisation, and discover powerful electron microscopy techniques.
 (20 credits)

 Light and Matter will improve your understanding of the physical properties of semiconducting materials, and explore the principles of interaction between light and matter.
 (20 credits)

 Please note, modules may change to reflect the latest academic thinking and expertise of our staff.